 Selecting a calf in calf show, a cow in cattle show by judging is an art.
 A dairy farmer should build up his own herd by breeding his own herd.
-Following guidelines will be useful for selection of a dairy cow.
+Following guidelines will be useful for the selection of a dairy cow.

-• whenever an animal is purchased from a cattle fair, it should be selected based upon its breed characters and milk producing ability
+• whenever an animal is purchased from a cattle fair, it should be selected based upon its breed characters and milk-producing ability

 • History sheet or pedigree sheet which are generally maintained in organized farms reveals the complete history of animal